 Underlying all our training and teaching is the Sculling with Yoga program, in which the standard Yoga routines are adapted and enhanced to make them more specifically relevant to the demands of oarsmanship.

 We have found that the mental and physical disciplines involved in Yoga can transform a rower’s performance, and we aim to give every visitor the opportunity to apply these principles.

 But rowing is not just about acquiring technical skills: it is also about enjoyment – and we try to make sure that the joi-de-vivre for which the Dordogne region is famous is part of the experience.
 We want our guests to have a good time while they are here – and judging from the feedback we receive, they usually succeed in that too.

-The regular team
+The Bergerac team

 Ali Boileau – rowing and yoga teacher

-Much of Ali’s time during past two decades has been spent on the Thames near his home in Kew, during which he set up up a successful school rowing programme for the comprehensive school where he was teaching.
+Much of Ali’s time during the past two decades has been spent on the Thames near his home in Kew, during which he set up up a successful school rowing programme for the comprehensive school where he was teaching.

 Nayana Cariappa – yoga teacher

 Nayana’s special area of expertise is in restorative and flexibility-building yoga, a subject of special importance to Masters rowers whose first priority will normally be to avoid injury and stay “in the game”, rather than to win at all costs.